 To apply, fill out the RIT Handicapped Parking Permit application form and forward it to the Parking Office for approval.
 Once the application is approved, the permit will be mailed or other arrangements will be made for pick up at the Parking Office.

 Those involved with construction on the RIT campus must apply for a Construction Parking Permit.
 Construction permits are available at the Office of Facilities Management Services in Building 99, on Wiltsie Drive, or at the Parking Office.
 Contractors on campus must adhere to the parking regulations and lot assignment stipulated on the permit issued and are responsible for any parking fines.

 To apply, fill out the RIT Contractor Parking Permit application form and forward it to the Facilities Management Services or the Parking Office for approval.
 Once the application is approved, the permit will be mailed or other arrangements will be made for pick up.

 Loading Dock Pass

 Parking in a loading dock area is not permitted.
-Those who need to deliver equipment or products through a loading dock must stop at the Visitor Information Center or the Parking Office to request a permit.
+Those who need to deliver equipment or products through a loading dock must stop at the Welcome Center or the Parking Office to request a permit.